 - The Bridge Café, located in the law school building, serves up soup, sandwiches, snacks, and drinks.
 (Closed for this semester.)

 - Around our neighborhood, options range from Asian-American cuisine to New York-style pizza to traditional pub fare—all within walking distance.

 MEAL PLANS AND DINING RESOURCES

-With the RU Express card, you can buy meals at both on-campus and at select off-campus locations.
+With the RU Express card, you can buy meals at select off-campus locations.